gohugoio/hugoThemesSiteBuilder/README.md

 ## README.md

-Your theme's README file (which should be written in Markdown and called `README.md`) serves a two purposes.
+Your theme's README file (which should be written in Markdown and called `README.md`) serves two purposes.
 It's content appears in two places, which are:

 1. On your theme's detail page on [themes.gohugo.io](https://themes.gohugo.io/) website.
 2. On your theme's regular main page at GitHub/GitLab (as usual).